romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Who can access Dependabot alerts by default in a GitHub repository, and how can access be extended to other users or teams?
+Q: Who can access Dependabot alerts by default in a GitHub repository, and how can access be extended to other users or teams?
 <details><summary>Show the answer</summary><p>

 - **By default, only repository owners and administrators can access Dependabot alerts.
 However, they can grant access to other users or teams by adding them in the "Access to alerts" section**